openharmony/docs/en/application-dev/reference/apis/js-apis-data-rdb.md

 insert(name: string, values: ValuesBucket):Promise&lt;number&gt;

 Inserts a row of data into a table.
-This method uses a promise to return the result.
+This API uses a promise to return the result.

 **System capability**: SystemCapability.DistributedDataManager.RelationalStore.Core